AverseABFun/spam-patriots-c-and-c/PROTOCOL.md

 > ## PLEASE note that this shouldn't be used for any malicious purposes and that is not the intent of this protocol!
 Anything related to that is not related to this repo!

 ### GET `/getAttackSurface`
 Takes in a single URL parameter, `numResults`, which should be a single integer greater then zero.
+If `numResults` is invalid the server should default to 8.
 Based on that, the server should return an array of objects which look like the following:
 ```json
 {
   "surfaceId": "d11bcf59-a882-4b90-8d70-533646d0a578", "_comment0": "this should be a uuid v4 unique to each attack surface",